Nightmare Fuel / Rugrats

 - With the Mr Fiend/Friend, if you can handle the creepiness and move slowly enough, he will follow you out of the pyramid.
 Then he reaches sunlight and breaks apart.
 It can take up to 3 minutes to get him outside (if you don't get lost), which is a long time in that place...

 - Then there's the actual Mr. Friend level, where you have to fight an army of Mr. Friend dolls.
-The clincher is the first Mr. Friend coming to life: Tommy and Chuckie are on the ground looking up at the machine, but can't make anything out...until Mr. Friend springs to his feet.
+The clincher is the first Mr. Friend coming to life: Tommy is on the ground looking up at the machine, but can't make anything out...until Mr. Friend springs to his feet.
 If it doesn't freak you the hell out, you're dead inside.

 - The Toy Palace level is full on creepy in it's dark, closed store feel and with monsters chasing after you, though the original episode was as well.